kirikintha/pressflow7_ready_base/sites/all/modules/README.txt

 drush dl %module --uri=$myuri
 drush en %module --uri=$myuri

-Also, because this is NOT a vanilla install of Drupal, so please DO NOT use drush to update the drupal core.
-Either, download pressflow from git @ git@github.com:pressflow/7.git OR, you can use our custom make files at:
+Also, because this is NOT a vanilla install of Drupal, please DO NOT use drush to update the drupal core.
+Either, download pressflow from git @ git@github.com:pressflow/7.git OR, you can use our custom make files at: git@github.com:kirikintha/drupal_make.git